-We’re planning events in 2021 with a variety of partners, including Future Tense, the British Library, the Journal of Science Policy & Governance, and the Hay Festival in Arequipa, Peru.
+We will host public events with a variety of partners throughout 2024, as part of our launch of the Climate Action Almanac.
 Check back on this page for event updates, or join the Center for Science and the Imagination mailing list to be notified as events are announced.

 Seeing the future: What do success and failure look like?

 Visualizing our future is critical to motivating wise choices today.
 In this endeavor, speculative fiction is a powerful complement to scientific projections.
-The final event in the series explores success and failure through the eyes of creatives and invites audiences to activate their own imaginations.
+The final event in the Woodwell Climate Research Center’s series “Beyond 1.5” explores success and failure through the eyes of creative thinkers and invites audiences to activate their own imaginations.

 Imagining Our Climate Futures